 Medical Malpractice and the Remedies Available to You

 Was your healthcare improperly mishandled?
 Was there medical malpractice?
-The experienced medical malpractice attorneys at the Leifer Law Firm can help you.
+The experienced medical malpractice attorneys at Leifer & Ramirez can help you.
 Being in the hospital, or visiting a doctor, can be scary.
 Being mistreated or cared for only makes that frightening experience worse.
 We can answer all your questions and find out what the solution is to your case.
 Our attorneys are extremely capable of handling your case and fighting for your rights.

 What is medical malpractice?